dmatik/switcher-boiler-card/README.md

 ### Features

 -   Fully supports HA UI Editor (no need to edit YAML code).
--   Displays remaining time and/or Electrical Current in state field.
+-   Displays remaining time in state field.
--   Optional additional sensor to display in state field.
-For example if you have added Thermostat inside the Boiler to measure actual water temperature.
+-   Optional additional 2 sensors to display in state field.
+Sensor 1 to be displayed when Switcher is On.
+Sensor 2 to be displayed when Switcher is On and Off.
 -   The time selection button loops through 15/30/45/60 minutes, when clicked.
 -   Turn on with or without selected timer.
 -   Support editing in YAML as well (please see table below).